omni-us/jsonargparse/DOCUMENTATION.rst

 benefits, support for dependency injection has been a design goal of jsonargparse.

-In python, dependency injection is achieved by:
+In Python, dependency injection is achieved by:

 - Using as type hint a class, such that the parameter accepts an instance of this class or any subclass, e.g. ``module: ModuleBaseClass``.